Call Us Today! Text Us

 If you’re dealing with a construction defect or dispute, don’t wait to seek legal help.
 Contact Cavell Law today to schedule a consultation.

-Construction Defects and Legal Issues in Solon, Ohio
+Construction Defects and Legal Issues in Cleveland, Ohio

 Construction defects refer to any deficiency or failure in the design, materials, or workmanship of a construction project.
 These defects can range from minor cosmetic issues to major structural problems that compromise the safety and integrity of a building.